Dinocroc: Sequels

 After Corman produced Dinocroc in 2004, he proposed a sequel to be named Dinocroc 2, but Sci-Fi Channel turned down the project after claiming that sequels did not do well for them.
 In 2007, Corman decided to go ahead with the project, but under the name Supergator.

 In 2010, Roger Corman produced a third and fourth film, Dinoshark, about a prehistoric shark, and Dinocroc vs. Supergator, which featured the two creatures from Corman's earlier films battling one another.
 In the film, Dinocroc and Supergator escape from captivity (Dinocroc was possibly recaptured, while they possibly created a clone of Supergator since the original Supergator had died in the previous film).
 It first aired on Syfy on June 26, 2010, was directed by Jim Wynorski and starred David Carradine and John Callahan.

 Reception

 On Rotten Tomatoes, the film has three reviews, all negative.

 David Nusair of Reel Film Reviews gave it 1 out of 4 and called it "a typically cheesy straight-to-video monster flick".
 Kevin Carr of 7M Pictures gave it 2.5 out of 5 and wrote: "With a name like Dinocroc, you know you ain't getting 2001: A Space Odyssey.
-You're not even getting "2001: A Space Travesty".
-If you don't like stupid monster movies, skip this one".
+You're not even getting 2001: A Space Travesty.
+If you don't like stupid monster movies, skip this one."

 Awards

-It received a Golden Galaxy Award from the American Science Fiction Society.
+The film received a Golden Galaxy Award from the American Science Fiction Society.